Orbital Requirements

 Proxy Support

 When deployed from Cisco Secure Endpoint (within Policies), Orbital supports the use of proxies for Linux, macOS, and Windows operating systems.
-Proxy configurations are inherited from the Secure Endpoint Windows connector.
+Proxy configurations are inherited from the Secure Endpoint Windows, macOS, and Linux connectors.
+For more details, refer to the Policies topics.

 Orbital does not support the use of SSL proxies and will not function if the proxy performs SSL decryption.
 It is recommended that Orbital network traffic not be subjected to SSL decryption.

-When deployed from Cisco Secure Client, the Orbital Windows node (version 2.42 and later) will discover proxy configurations in the order described below and use the first method that will successfully connect to the Orbital backend.
+When deployed from Cisco Secure Client, the Orbital nodes on Windows, macOS, and Linux will discover proxy configurations in the orders described below and use the first method that successfully connects to the Orbital back end.

 -